joshuahwfwEE/axis_insert_timing_system/README.md

 simulation result:
 ![alt text](https://github.com/joshuahwfwEE/axis_insert_timing_system/blob/main/sim1.png?raw=true)

-if you run the simulation, it may take about 5.xxx ms to complete the whole behavior.
+if you run the simulation, it may takes about 3xx.xxx ms to make axi2vid_out locked and takes 5xx.xxx ms to complete the whole behavior(native to axi_stream conversion is done).